TorenUK/TorenUK/README.md

 ## Here's what I'm currently busy working on...

-### CraftyBean - A fully responsive, Full-Stack build for an ecommerce business.
+### CraftyBean - A fully responsive, Full-Stack build for a local ecommerce business.

 ### what I'm using...
 #### ReactJS - React Context API - Node & ExpressJS - Firebase.